Friedrich Wiesner: Civil service career

 In 1911, Friedrich Ritter von Wiesner joined the Austro-Hungarian Ministry of Foreign Affairs as Secretary of State.
-At the end of 1912 he became a lieutenant colonel in the Imperial-Royal Landwehr.
-In 1913 he became a section councilor in the Foreign Ministry.
-During the July Crisis in 1914, Wiesner headed the special commission to investigate the murder of the heir to the throne, Franz Ferdinand.
+At the end of 1912, he became a lieutenant colonel in the Imperial-Royal Landwehr.
+In 1913, he became a section councillor in the Foreign Ministry.
+During the July Crisis in 1914, Wiesner headed the special commission to investigate the murder of the heir to the throne, Archduke Franz Ferdinand.
 He then worked at the Army High Command at Neu Sandez and then at Teschen.
 He served as press chief from 1917.
-He was a legitimist (support of a monarchy) and held a position in the Reichsbund der Österreichser.
+He was a legitimist (supporter of a monarchy) and held a position in the Reichsbund der Österreichser.

 Time of National Socialism and old age

 After Austria was annexed to Hitler's Germany, Wiesner was arrested by the Gestapo in 1938, like many other legitimists, and taken to the Buchenwald concentration camp.
 His wife, Julia, the widow of Gustav Kreitner whom he married in 1917, appealed to the Attorney General Welsch for his release.
-On 21 January 1939 Wiesner was released from "protective custody", but had to settle in Würzburg by order of the police.
-At the end of 1939 Wiesner was allowed to return to Vienna.
+On 21 January 1939, Wiesner was released from "protective custody", but had to settle in Würzburg by order of the police.
+At the end of 1939, Wiesner was allowed to return to Vienna.